5 steps to get started using Post Planner

-There are sooooo many ways to find content in Post Planner.
+There are many ways to find content in Post Planner.

-The best way to find the best (most viral) content is to use these 4 sources:
+The best way to find viral content is to use these 4 sources:

-Post Planner lets you combine these feeds into collections called "streams".
+Post Planner lets you combine these sources into collections called "Streams".

-Then you can see the best content from all 35 feeds at once — and sort by Likes, shares, etc.
+Then you can see the best content from ALL 23 feeds at once — and sort the content by Likes, shares, etc.

-Over the years, Post Planner users have created thousands of Streams (on all topics).
+Over the years, Post Planner users have created tens of thousands of Streams (on all topics imaginable).
 You have access to all of them here:

 If you find a stream you like, click "Save" to add it to your streams.